 The Old Dominion Chrysanthemum Society (ODCS) is the Northern Virginia Chapter of the National Chrysanthemum Society.
 Its membership includes growers from Spotsylvania to Alexandria in Virginia with associate members in Washington D.C. and Maryland.

 Over the years, ODCS members have served the National Chrysanthemum Society in many ways.
-Currently Galen Goss is the Second Vice President and the Director of Management Services.
-Other members working for NCS include Jim Dunne as Advertising Manager of The Chrysanthemum Magazine and Normandie Atkins as Chair of the Garden Cultivars Committee.
+Currently, Galen Goss is the President and the Director of Management Services.
+Other members working for NCS include Jim Dunne as Advertising Manager of The Chrysanthemum Magazine and Camilla Ng as a Director on the Board.

 ODCS was originally part of the Potomac Chrysanthemum Society of Maryland and had enough new members to obtain their own charter in 1965.
 The first meetings were held at the Broyhill Auditorium in Arlington.